trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Applications that did not come with the operating system, such as web browsers, may require you to configure proxy support using that application's configuration utility.

-If you save any changes to this tab, a pop-up message will warn that you may have to logout and back in in order for the proxy settings to take effect.
+If you apply any changes to this tab, a pop-up message will warn that you may have to logout and back in in order for the proxy settings to take effect.

 .. index:: network
 .. _Configuring a Wireless Access Point: